fekikarim/mohamed-abidi-portfolio/README.md

 # Mohamed Abidi Portfolio

 Welcome to the GitHub repository for Mohamed Abidi's personal portfolio.
-This project was professionally developed by **Karim Feki** (@HamaBTW), showcasing my expertise in delivering clean, responsive, and visually appealing web solutions tailored to client needs.
+This project was professionally developed by **Karim Feki**, showcasing my expertise in delivering clean, responsive, and visually appealing web solutions tailored to client needs.

 ---